Onboarding Wizard

 • Key integrations

 Each question offers options with explanations.
-If an option carries risk (e.g., using an experimental framework), you'll see a risk badge.
+If an option carries risk (experimental framework, paid service, EOL, etc.), you'll see a risk badge.

 Tip

-Trinity prefers free and open-source options.
-Paid services are clearly flagged when suggested.
+Trinity prefers free and open-source defaults.
+Paid services are flagged explicitly.

 • Which target to build first?